Book Now

 Are you big into birding?
 Or perhaps have the kids in tow?
 We match your interests with one of the many nature preserves and parks in Jensen Beach.

-The variety of nature preserve and parks in the Jensen Beach region, where Hutchinson Shores Resort & Spa is located, is almost overwhelming.
+The variety of nature preserve and parks in the Jensen Beach region, where Hutchinson Shores Resort & Spa and The Lucie is located, is almost overwhelming.
 So which one is right for your preferred vacation style?
 Here, we give a breakdown of the most unique and varied, according to the type of visitor it suits best.

 Best for Walking Your Dog: Kiplinger Nature Preserve